neurohackweek/image-processing/_episodes/01-introduction.md

 ---
-title: "Introduction: what is image processing"
+title: "Introduction: what is image processing?"
 teaching: 15
 exercises: 1
 questions: